1939–40 National Challenge Cup

 U.S. Open Cup.
 Teams from the American Soccer League II competed in the tournament, based on qualification methods in their base region.

 The tournament was unique in that it is the only edition not to produce an overall winner.
-After drawing 2–2 on aggregate, Baltimore S.C. and Chicago Sparta could not agree on a third, tie-breaking match.
-As a result, the two clubs shared the title.
+After their two matches both ended as draws, 0-0 and 2-2, Baltimore S.C. and Sparta Fallstaff shared the title.

 Eastern Bracket

 Numbers in parentheses next to the match score represent the results of a replay.